Waste

 Waste Goals

-waste icon roundGOAL: Achieve Zero Waste (90% diversion of municipal solid waste) by 2020 & Beyond.
+waste icon roundGOAL: Achieve Zero Waste (90% diversion of municipal solid waste).

 Campus Performance Overview

-54% of all waste generated by UC Berkeley is diverted from landfills through recycling, composting, donating or re-selling.
-The amount of municipal solid waste being sent to landfill has been dropping annually, while the population has grown.
-Impressively, the landfill tonnage is down by more than a third since 1995.
-While not part of the 2020 & Beyond zero waste goal, the campus also diverts the majority of its construction and demolition waste away from landfills and has a robust electronics recycling and hazardous waste disposal program.
+54% of municipal solid waste generated by UC Berkeley is diverted from landfills through recycling, composting, donating or re-selling.
+Although the population has grown, the amount of municipal solid waste being sent to landfill, including plastic, has been dropping annually, down from 4,095 tons in 2015 to 3,145 tons in 2022.
+As of 2019, the campus also diverted 90% of its construction and demolition waste away from landfills.
+Cal also has a robust electronics recycling and hazardous waste disposal program

 STARS Performance Overview